I was 29 weeks pregnant when a scan found that my baby was critically ill.

 Thanks to a risky operation in utero and five months in neonatal care, my son survived.

 The First Breath is a memoir crossed with a popular science book, which tells the story of the extraordinary foetal and neonatal medicine bringing a new generation of babies into the world – a generation without precedence, who would not have lived if they had been born only a few decades ago.

-From how the antenatal testing and treatments we take for granted were invented to what it’s like to be told your child has a genetic condition to the damn hard reality of being a neonatal nurse, The First Breath is a story of fear, bravery and love which takes the reader behind the closed doors of the foetal medicine units, resuscitation rooms and operating theatres at some of the world’s leading children’s hospitals.
+From the invention of the antenatal testing and treatments we take for granted to the genetics revolution to the damn hard work of a neonatal intensive care nurse, The First Breath is a story of fear, bravery and love which takes the reader behind the closed doors of the foetal and neonatal units, resuscitation rooms and operating theatres at some of the world’s leading children’s hospitals.